 Students who complete their Master of Arts programs in two years are classified as juniors the first year (0-48 credits) and seniors the second year (49-96 credits).

 Special students are those who are part time and not enrolled in a degree program.
-No more than 25 percent of the courses required for a degree may be taken while enrolled under special student status.
-At Bethel Seminary of the East, no more than 12 credits may be taken under special student status.
+No more than 25% of the courses required for a degree may be taken while enrolled under special student status.

 COURSE NUMBERS